reqT/reqT/doc/lab1/lab1.md

 To complete this lab you should develop a requirements model using [http://reqt.org/download][reqT] including the following sections:

-  * A **Context** section for your course project product with some relevant interfaces to some relevant actors.
+  * A **Context** section including a draft product context of your course project with some relevant interfaces to some relevant actors.
 The model does not have to be complete.

   * A **Features** section with at least 7 high-level features from your course project, each with a descriptive id.
 Each feature should also have a Gist attribute with a short description of the feature.